Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Introduction

-Unfortunately, only the theoretical construction of \textsf{Bunker-B} is given in~\cite{Amjad19}, and we observe that it is still far from being practical, especially when handling large datasets.
+Unfortunately, only the theoretical construction of \textsf{Bunker-B} is given in~\cite{Amjad19}, and we observe that it is not scalable, especially when handling large datasets.
 First, deletion operations are realised via insertion operations, which will (a) incur large communication costs between the SGX and server, i.e., the number of \textit{ocall}s scales with the number of deletions, and (b) increase search latency, because all deleted data needs to be retrieved, decrypted, and filtered out from the search results.
-Second, re-encryption is adopted after each search for forward and backward privacy, which will also incur long search latency.
+Second, re-encryption is adopted after each search for forward and backward privacy, which will also incur long search latency and affect the performance of other concurrent queries.
 The reason is that if deleted documents are only a small portion of the matched results, most of the results (non-deleted ones) need to be re-encrypted and re-inserted to the database.
 More detailed analysis can be found in Section~\ref{sec:evaluation}.

 To avoid the potential performance bottleneck introduced by SGX, in this paper, we devise forward and backward private SE schemes from a simple yet effective approach.
-Our key idea is to leverage the SGX enclave to fully act as the client.
+Our idea is to leverage the SGX enclave to fully act as the client.
 The enclave will cache both the keyword state and the deletions, so as to reduce the communication cost and roundtrips between the SGX and server in search, addition, and deletion operations, and make the client almost free in computation and storage.
-Furthermore, we propose several optmisations to accelerate the performance, including batch document processing, state compression via Bloom filter, and memory efficient implementation.
+Furthermore, we propose several optimisations to accelerate the performance, including batch document processing, state compression via Bloom filter, and memory efficient implementation.

 \textbf{Contributions}: Our contributions in this paper can be summarised as follows:

 \begin{itemize}

 \item We design and implement two forward and backward private SE schemes, named \textsf{SGX-SE1} and \textsf{SGX-SE2}.
 By using SGX, the communication cost between the client and server of achieving forward and backward privacy in SE is significantly reduced.